ATI- RN Concept-Based Assessment Level 2 & 3 with NGN

 Detailed Explanation:

-A nurse is providing teaching to a client who has neutropenia about preventing foodborne illness.
-Which of the following instructions should the nurse include?
+A nurse is teaching a client who has multiple sclerosis and a new prescription for interferon-beta-1a.
+Which of the following statements should the nurse make?

 Explanation